 You can use these rollers alongside your regular skincare routine or try with other popular wellness products like glycolic acid (a natural substance found in pineapple and sugarcane) which removes dead skin cells and acne scars.
 You can find vegan-friendly facial rollers over at The Vegan Warehouse.

-We all know a banana’s nutritional value.
+We all know a banana’s nutritional value but did you know it’s got a wellness trend of its own?
 It’s rich with potassium, can help with heart health and digestion.
-However, the humble banana is set for a rebrand in 2020 that will launch it as one of the major dietary trends of the year, but not as we know it…
+The humble banana is set for a rebrand in 2020 that will launch it as one of the major dietary trends of the year, but not as we know it…

 As more people are switching to a plant-based diet, there is a growing demand for innovative fruit and vegetable alternatives.
 The banana flour was born!
 Gluten-free and paleo-friendly, green banana flour is set to become a common grain replacement, packed full of fibre and micronutrients.

 Banana is also becoming an alternative for those non-dairy drinkers.
 Banana milk is a great natural source of protein and rich in vitamins to ensure you are still getting your essential nutrients.

 Why not try our Nakd Banoffee Pie Bar which uses a mixture of dates, nuts and banana to recreate the dessert classic in a way that’s vegan-friendly, dairy and gluten-free.

 To keep up to date with all the newest health & wellness trends, take a look at our Nakd blog.
 We’ve got articles such as Morning Stretches for Health and Wellbeing and How to Use Manifestation in Your Daily Life.